alex-ball/dccpaper/README.md

 The classes are suitable for submissions to the respective review boards, but can also be used to produce the final camera-ready papers.

-Please note that the image files distributed with this bundle, dccpaper-by.eps and dccpaper-by.pdf, are trademarks of Creative Commons and are subject to the [Creative Commons trademark policy] (http://creativecommons.org/policies)
+Please note that the image files distributed with this bundle, dccpaper-by.eps and dccpaper-by.pdf, are trademarks of Creative Commons and are subject to the [Creative Commons trademark policy](http://creativecommons.org/policies)

 ## Installation

+### Managed way

+The latest stable release of the dccpaper bundle has been packaged for TeX Live.
+If you are running TeX Live and have `tlmgr` installed, you can install the bundle simply by running `tlmgr install dccpaper`.

 ### Automated way